-Nowadays, information and communication technology (ICT) are becoming inevitable due to the complexity and the big size of construction projects (Van Roy et al., 2020).
-Furthermore, the construction sector has experienced a quantitative evolution in the data shared between the building sector's actors.
-The BIM was developed as the solution to facilitate and increase collaboration between different actors in a construction project.
+Nowadays, information and communication technology (ICT) is becoming inevitable due to its complexity and large construction projects (Roy and Firdaus, 2020).
+Furthermore, the construction sector has experienced a quantitative evolution in the data shared between its actors.
+Building information modelling (BIM) was developed as a solution to facilitate and increase collaboration between different actors in a construction project.
 Thus, a race towards the adoption of BIM has been noted all over the world.

 Talking today about the implementation of BIM in the construction industry in Algeria has become essential.
-In the near future, the construction industry will be most likely required to implement BIM.
-As it is now unthinkable for a design firm to present construction documents where plans are represented with the traditional method of drawing lines, it will be unimaginable shortly to design a project with the traditional process that we know today without the use of BIM.
+Shortly, the construction industry will most likely be required to implement BIM.
+As it is now unthinkable for a design firm to present construction documents where plans are represented with the traditional method